 Parents must ensure that children attending school clubs or participating in curricular activities make their own travel arrangements home.
 In these circumstances West Lothian Council will not provide a free transport service.
 Some schools provide their own transport for children attending activities after normal school hours.

-Getting your first card
+Getting your bus pass

 If you've lost your card

 Until your new card arrives, you'll be able to get a temporary pass from your school office to allow travel.
-This must be returned when collecting your new card.